jayjaybillings/thesis/docs/_posts/2017-01-04-introduction.markdown

 In this work, we propose that the solution to these problems stems from the lack of a comprehensive ontology for workflow science.
 Specifically, we

-* provide a brief literature review of efforts to develop taxonomies (not ontologies) for workflows and workflow management systems, and describe why they are limited.
+* provide a brief literature review of workflows and efforts to develop taxonomies (not ontologies) for workflows and workflow management systems, and describe why a classic taxonomy may be insufficient.
+* present the Eclipse Integrated Computational Environment as an appropriate test bed for these ideas and contextualize it in the broader workflows tool space.
 * describe challenges the workflows community is currently facing that would be solved by the development of an ontology that facilitated interoperability.
-* present the Eclipse Integrated Computational Environment as an appropriate test bed for these ideas and contextualize it in the broader workflows tool space.
 * enummerate the necessary tasks and challenges of such an effort.

 # References